byjg/php-anydataset-db/docs/load-balance.md

 The API supports connection load balancing, connection pooling, and persistent connections.

-The `Route` class, an implementation of the `DbDriverInterface`, provides routing capabilities.
+The `DatabaseRouter` class, an implementation of the `DbDriverInterface`, provides routing capabilities.
 You can define routes, and the system will automatically select the appropriate `DbDriver` based on your route definitions.